Emergency Nurse Practitioner (ENP) Graduate Certificate

 Program-Specific Admission Requirements

-- Throughout the program you will need to assure compliance with required health policies; OSHA requirements; certification in CPR (via AHA), ACLS (via AHA), and PALS; and student malpractice insurance throughout the program.
+- Throughout the program you will need to assure compliance with required health policies, OSHA requirements, CPR, ACLS and PALS certifications, and maintain student malpractice insurance.

 Eligibility for Out-of-State Students